simonmichael/hledger/site/download.md

 1. **Install or upgrade to the latest stack**\
    The latest version of stack is recommended, as it is the best at avoiding ecosystem breakages and most likely to just work.
-   If you already have stack 1.3 or greater, you can usually run `stack upgrade` to quickly upgrade it.
+   If you can get at least stack 1.3 installed, eg from your system packages, you can usually run `stack upgrade` to quickly upgrade it to the latest.
    On Windows, the 64-bit version of stack is [recommended](https://github.com/simonmichael/hledger/issues/275#issuecomment-123834252).
    <!-- On Arch, you [may need to also install GHC manually](https://github.com/simonmichael/hledger/issues/434).\ -->
    Follow stack's advice to